 Weak Physical State – We challenge wills decedents who were in such a weak physical state that it can be said that their physical state adversely influenced their mental capacity.

-Mind-Altering Pharmaceuticals – The fact that the decedent was taking strong mind-altering pharmaceuticals during the will execution can play a difference.
-When the decedent is in an altered state, they can have a greatly reduced capacity in understanding the facts of daily life, including the factors involved in making a will.
-Sedatives, anti-psychotic and pain medications can push a person’s mental state over the edge of capacity.
+Mind-Altering Pharmaceuticals – The fact that the decedent was taking potent mind-altering pharmaceuticals during the will execution can play a difference.
+When the decedent is in an altered state, they can have a significantly reduced capacity in understanding the facts of daily life, including the factors involved in making a will.
+Sedatives, antipsychotic and pain medications can push a person’s mental state over the edge of capacity.

 “Drifting in and Out” and “Lucid Moments” – Some people, as they get older, may drift in and out, sometimes lucid and sometimes not.
 If you are contesting a will in NY, you will try to win by showing that the decedent was never lucid at all, or was only lucid on rare occasions and the time of the making of the will was not one of those occasions.
 Those defending the will are going to say that the time of will execution was a “lucid moment.”

-Some will contest lawyers and medical professionals hold the view that the “lucid moment” concept is out of date with the modern understanding of metal capacity.
-Their view is that since a person has no mental capacity it doesn’t “return” to them on some occasions.
-However, at this time New York courts still consider “lucid moments,” so this is an important factor to consider in New York will challenges.
+Some will contest lawyers and medical professionals hold the view that the “lucid moment” concept is out of date with the modern understanding of mental capacity.
+Their view is that since a person has no mental capacity, it doesn’t “return” to them on some occasions.
+However, at this time, New York courts still consider “lucid moments,” so this is an important factor to consider in New York will challenges.

 Duress – On rare occasions, we see cases where someone forced or coerced the person who died into making the will.
 Read more about duress.

 How People Forge Wills – To win based on forgery in New York, a will contestant needs to prove that someone forged the signature on a will, by either writing the signature themselves and saying that the person who died is the author, importing the signature from another document, or manipulating the text in some other way (by manipulating, we mean replacing the pages or changing the text).